Homological Time Series Analysis of Sensor Signals from Power Plants: Results

-In a first step, we remove all time series from the data that do not have persistent features of the zeroth and first homology group in their persistence diagrams.
-Thus, we remove all time series with persistence entropy
+In a first step, we removed all time series from the data that do not have persistent features of the zeroth and first homology group in their persistence diagrams.
+Thus, we removed all time series with persistence entropy

-The goal is to get rid of erroneous measurements, such as nearly uniformly distributed signals or constants.
-We then replace all \texttt{NaN} values in the time series and Betti curves with their corresponding median, respectively.
+The goal is to get rid of erroneous measurements, as well as (nearly) uniformly distributed signals or constants.
+We then replaced all \texttt{NaN} values in the time series and Betti curves with their corresponding median, respectively.